scholtzm/node-steam-groups/README.md

 # Steam Groups for node-steam

-This is a tiny node.js module which allows user to extend `node-steam` to support group functions.
-This module therefore fully depends on `node-steam`.
+This is a tiny node.js module which allows user to extend [node-steam](https://github.com/seishun/node-steam) to support group functions.
+This module therefore fully depends on [node-steam](https://github.com/seishun/node-steam).

 # Installation